Lack of Employee Awareness of Cybersecurity Is a Catastrophe Waiting to Happen

 This chart indicates how important regular and consistent training is. | Source: KnowBe4

 The simplest way to increase employee awareness of cybersecurity is to keep training them.
-Monthly meetings about cybersecurity may seem like overkill.
-However, it’s important that everyone is aware of the part they play and don’t forget the basic foundation of good cybersecurity.
+Monthly meetings about cybersecurity may seem like overkill, but it’s important that everyone understands their role in keeping your business safe and doesn’t forget the basics.

 Featured image by ra2 studio from Shutterstock.com.